marcokreeft87/formulaone-card/README.md

 ```

 ## TODO
-- [ ] Convert Ergast client to use fetch to reduce library size
+- [x] Convert Ergast client to use fetch to reduce library size
+- [ ] Use F1 font